pytorch/pytorch/docs/source/sparse.rst

 .. note::

   Currently, one can acquire the COO format data only when the tensor instance is coalesced:

     >>> s.indices()
     RuntimeError: Cannot get indices on an uncoalesced tensor, please call .coalesce() first

-   For acquiring the COO format data of uncoalesced tensor, the following methods are provided: :func:`torch.Tensor._values()` and :func:`torch.Tensor._indices()`.
+  For acquiring the COO format data of an uncoalesced tensor, use :func:`torch.Tensor._values()` and :func:`torch.Tensor._indices()`:

     >>> s._indices()
     tensor([[0, 1, 1],
             [2, 0, 2]])

   ..
 See https://github.com/pytorch/pytorch/pull/45695 for a new API.

-Constructing a new sparse COO tensor is not considered coalesced:
+Constructing a new sparse COO tensor results a tensor that is not
+coalesced:

     >>> s.is_coalesced()
     False

-but one can construct a coalesced copy by using the :meth:`torch.Tensor.coalesce` method:
+but one can construct a coalesced copy of a sparse COO tensor using the :meth:`torch.Tensor.coalesce` method:

     >>> s2 = s.coalesce()
     >>> s2.indices()